Chickn-man/dotfiles/README.md

 # dotfiles
-Repo for my dotfile and other config files
+Repo for my dotfiles and other config files